There’s many a lonely hearth-stone tonight in wide Mayo,

 (Below: Inside the old church at Addergoole Cemetery.
 Father Conroy's remains are somewhere beneath here.)

 In 1937 the Celtic cross monument that my wife and I saw in Lahardane was erected in Father Conroy’s honor.
-Father Harte, who assisted the ceremony, had with him one of the crosses carved from the tree upon which Conroy was hung.
+Father Harte, who assisted the ceremony, had with him one of the crosses carved from the tree upon which Conroy was hanged.
 The monument ensures that his sacrifices for his country will be remembered by locals, but also by those who chance upon it in their travels through the area, as we did.

 The Chieftains The Year of the French The Irish March- March of the Mayomen (1st soundtrack ever done by them)